 - Hypno Fool: His hypnotism equipment works so well, that he always hypnotizing himself at the end.
 Not throughout the whole thing, just at the part where he tells his subject to wake up having no recollection of what happened.

-- Nice Job Breaking It, Hero: At the end, Shaggy's hypnosis is undone, only for everyone else in the gang to believe their Shaggy as well.
+- Nice Job Breaking It, Hero!: At the end, Shaggy's hypnosis is undone, only for everyone else in the gang to believe their Shaggy as well.
 From what we see at the ending, Mr. Hubley doesn't fix it.

 - Red Herring: He's basically just there so that there's more suspects, but he had pretty much nothing to do with the Phantosaur attacks.

 A man who runs a coffee business, seen in Scooby-Doo!
 Legend of the Phantosaur.

 The owner of the Brancusi Circus.
 Seen in Big Top Scooby-Doo!.

 - Red Herring: He's one of the suspects, and his behavior is a little suspicious, but Archambault was just trying to frame him.

 A French-Canadian strongman that travels with the Brancusi Circus in Big Top Scooby-Doo!.

-- Dumb Muscle: Averted.
-He's very intelligent.
+- Smarter Than You Look: He's very intelligent.
 After all, he was probably the closest villain to getting away with it if it weren't for Velma figuring out that Doubleday wasn't working alone.

 Oliverio and Lena

-Two German trapeze artists seen throughout Big Top Scooby-Doo!.That's Oliverio on the left and Lena on the right.
+Two German trapeze artists seen throughout Big Top Scooby-Doo!.

-- Crazy Jealous Guy: Oliverio of Fred when Lena flirt with him.
+- Crazy Jealous Guy: Oliverio becomes jealous of Fred when Lena flirts with him.

 The animal trainer who travels with the Brancusi Circus.

 - Flat Character: Other than him appearing in one scene at the beginning before going missing and helping Archambault with his plan what's to this guy?

-- Scooby-Doo Hoax: Works with Archambault to kidnap the circus stars, ruin the show, and takeover from Marius since they were jealous that his father gave the circus to him instead of them after they had worked there longer than Marius.
+- "Scooby-Doo" Hoax: Works with Archambault to kidnap the circus stars, ruin the show, and takeover from Marius since they were jealous that his father gave the circus to him instead of them after they had worked there longer than Marius.